-Land is any part of the earth’s surface that is not covered by water.
-It is believed to cover about 30% of the earth’s surface.
+A land is any part of the earth’s surface that is not covered by water.
+It covers about 30% of the earth’s surface.

 Landforms are all not the same.
-Some may be very high above sea level and other parts may be deep below sea level.
-Some of them are made of very hard material and other parts may be made of very soft material.
-Some landforms are covered by vegetation whiles some are void of any plant at all.
-Some are very large and others are small.
-Most important of all, landforms are constantly changing because the factors that form them are in action everyday!
+Some may be very high above sea level, and other parts may be deep below sea level.
+Some of them are composed of hard material, and others are composed of very soft material.
+Some landforms have vegetation on them, whiles some are void of any plant at all.
+Some are very large, and others are small.
+Most important of all, landforms are always changing because the factors that form them are in action every day!

-Landforms are created by many factors but are all grouped into two main processes: Constructive and Destructive Processes.
+Landforms are formed by factors from two main processes: Constructive and Destructive Processes.
 Landforms can be created within a short period, but some can take many decades to form.
-Some quick processes include landslides, volcanic eruptions, and earthquakes.
+Some quick formation processes include landslides, volcanic eruptions, and earthquakes.

 This process involves the building (addition of land material) of features either by natural action.
 The three main areas of constructive processes include Crustal Deformation, Volcanic Eruptions, and Sediment Deposition.